 She said, “I’m sure if your daddy don’t find the culprit…you can.
 You’ve always been awful smart, Deacon.”
 She smiled.
 A few of her girl friends giggling to themselves behind her.

 “Yeah…” I mumbled. “…Er, I mean, thank you.”
 There’s that feeling again.
-With her making me all nervous and clumsy.
+With her making me all nervous and clumsy on the inside.
 I didn’t like that feeling.
 It felt all wrong to me.

 Willie jumped in and said, “Ol’ Deke, here, thinks it might be some kind of big monster snake or somethin’!
 Y’all better watch to see what might be trying to slither up them fine dresses of yours, ladies.”